-In 2008 I voted for Barack Obama; it is unlikely I will ever vote again.
+In 2008 I voted for Barack Obama.
 Back then, I was enamored by the political change that could have been achieved with a “great man.”
 Like so many other features of my previously liberal disposition, this has become yet another vestige.

 The State hasn’t changed all that much with Obama.
 As Susan Dudley notes,